 I pull a bunch of stuff out of the team’s first aid kit that they can use here, and leave all that on the counter, then pack the kit, the last item, in my checked bag.
 Drop off the mobile router.
 We all officially turn in the 3 house keys.
 And we’re done.
 Katie brings by some fresh-baked scones—maple bacon and lemon—and the crew goes to work on them.

 At 8.30 we gather on the front porch of the big house for a photo of all of us with the children, Ferdinand, Beth, and Katie.
 It goes remarkably well; the children are much more cooperative about getting their picture taken than they have been in the past.

 Abel shows up with another taxi driver, and it’s time to board.
 Roll the luggage from HQ down the dirt pathway to the laundry building, with the children helping all along the way.
 Load the big stuff in one van; Blake jumps in with Abel, and away they go.

 Lots of hugs and tears and good-byes.
-The Eadses come up to join in, and we say our farewells.
+Dan and Jana and their kids come up to join in, and we say our farewells.

 “Everybody put your hand on your passport.”
 Count the crew into the two remaining vans, and it’s time to go.
 The children wave us up the drive and left, one last time, up the bumpy dusty road to The Pavement, then Mwanza, then north past the mall to the airport.
 I’m in Beth’s van, where she takes great delight in regaling the crew with the story of how I almost killed them all at Dias Beach at the Cape of Good Hope in South Africa in 2016.
 I tell her I like her version of the story better than mine.